-Fall is the best time to harvest medicinal roots, some berries, flowers, and cold weather herbs that we miss once the heat of summer comes in.
-This article will act as your fall wildharvesting guide, featuring medicinal roots that are available during the season.
-Get the full Autumn Wildharvesting Guide, featuring fruits, berries, flowers, herbs, seeds, and medicinal roots in The Herbarium membership website.
+Fall is the best time to harvest the roots, some berries, flowers, and cold weather herbs that we miss once the heat of summer comes in.
+This article will act as your fall wildharvesting guide, featuring herbal roots that are available during the season.
+Get the full Autumn Wildharvesting Guide, featuring fruits, berries, flowers, herbs, seeds, and roots in The Herbarium membership website.

 Roots are the first thing people think of harvesting in the fall.
 Once that first frost or two comes in, the plants shift their energy into the root so they can stay strong and survive the cold harsh winter to grow anew in the spring.
 We harvest the roots after these first few frosts, until the ground is frozen solid (in places where there is a hard freeze).
 The cold tells the roots to convert some of their complex starches into sugar, making them sweeter and generally giving them a more enjoyable flavor.